Install NVIDIA NeMo Agent Toolkit#

 Framework Integrations#

 To keep the library lightweight, many of the first-party plugins supported by NeMo Agent toolkit are located in separate distribution packages.
-For example, the nvidia-nat-langchain distribution contains all the LangChain-specific plugins and the nvidia-nat-mem0ai distribution contains the Mem0-specific plugins.
+For example, the nvidia-nat-langchain distribution contains all the LangChain-specific and LangGraph-specific plugins, and the nvidia-nat-mem0ai distribution contains the Mem0-specific plugins.

 To install these first-party plugin libraries, you can use the full distribution name (for example, nvidia-nat-langchain) or use the nvidia-nat[langchain] extra distribution.
 The following extras are supported: